- Oversize/Overweight Permits

 HOW TO OPEN A NEW STAA ROUTE -- STATE ROUTES

 Caltrans classified all State routes in the 1980's with an engineering analysis.
 However, improvement projects may change the highway geometrics and may justify a new evaluation.
-To apply for a Terminal Access designation on a State route, you may send your request to the appropriate Caltrans District Truck Coordinator.
-You may also call Caltrans Headquarters at (916) 654-5741 for more information.
+To apply for a Terminal Access designation on a State route, you may send your request to the appropriate Caltrans District Truck Staff.
+You may also contact Caltrans Headquarters at (916) 654-5741.

 GETTING THE PROCESS STARTED

-- Applicant sends a request to the local agency, and sends copies of that request to the Caltrans District Truck Coordinator and to other local agencies along the proposed route, if any.
+- Applicant sends a request to the local agency, and sends copies of that request to the Caltrans District Truck Staff and to other local agencies along the proposed route, if any.
 (There is no application form.
 A letter will suffice.
 Be sure that the letter includes all pertinent information, including the desired route, the highway exit, streets, and address of the terminal.)
+To obtain the mailing addresses for Caltrans District Truck Staff, you may contact them by phone or email.

 - Local agency acknowledges receipt of the request and identifies the time frame for response.
 (Local agency and Caltrans must act on request within 90 days of receipt.)

-- Local agency sends a copy of the request and an acknowledgement letter to the appropriate Caltrans District Truck Coordinator.
+- Local agency sends a copy of the request and an acknowledgement letter to the appropriate Caltrans District Truck Staff.

 ANALYZING THE ROUTES

 - Local agency and Caltrans analyze the affected highway segments, intersections and interchanges under their respective jurisdictions, to determine whether both facilities can safely accommodate STAA vehicles.
-The Caltrans Highway Design Manual, Topic 404, is recommended as a guide for analyzing for STAA access.
+The Caltrans Highway Design Manual, Topic 404 (6 Mb file), is recommended as a guide for analyzing for STAA access.

 - If the proposed TA route passes through more than one local jurisdiction, each affected local agency analyzes their route segment.